-A popular free VPN proxy client (so never likely to challenge the very best VPN providers) Turbo VPN is available for Android, iOS, Windows and Mac.
-Google Play alone reports that the app has had more than 100 million installs, and it's easy to see why.
-The free service gives you access to eight servers across North America, Europe and Asia, and there are no bandwidth limits or restrictions to hold you back.
+Turbo VPN is a popular VPN available for Android, iOS, Windows and Mac.
+Google Play alone reports that the app's free proxy version has had more than 100 million installs, and it's easy to see why: you get access to seven servers across North America, Europe and Asia, and there are no bandwidth limits or restrictions to hold you back.

 Download and install the app and you'll find it includes ads, but that's no surprise – if the service is going to be of any use, then money has to change hands at some point.